FAMILY MANNERS CLASSES

 AKC S.T.A.R.® Puppy

-For: Puppies, under 5 months of age
+For: Puppies under 5 months

-Jump Start for FM Foundations
+Jump Start for Foundation

+Did you recently acquire a new dog?
+Did you miss registration for FM Foundations?
+Do you need to get the basics asap?
 Jump Start will get you on the right track, right away.
 Learn the essentials and get your dog started right away learning polite manners for day-to-day life.
 This class will prepare teams to go to FM Foundations class the following session.

 Family Manners Foundation